Cghlewis/CGSum2019IntroR/CGsm19IntroR.md

 We need to change our working directory.
 Session-&gt;Set Working Directory-&gt;Choose Directory

-We want to load in an excel file but loading in excel files aren't actually native to R (only txt, csv and other basic table files with no formatting).
+We want to load in an excel file but loading in excel files isn't actually native to R (only txt, csv and other basic table files with no formatting).
 So we need a package to be able to load in an excel file.

 Before calling a package, we need to install it.
 We are going to use the package `readxl`.